monodot/knowledge-base/_articles/loki.md

 ---
 layout: page
 title: Loki
+lede: "Loki is a time series database for strings, written in Go, and inspired by Prometheus.
+It is designed for aggregating and searching logs."
 ---

-Loki is a time series database for strings, written in Go, and inspired by [Prometheus][prometheus].
-It is designed for aggregating and searching logs.

-{% include toc.html %}

 ## Fundamentals